travis-infrastructure/terraform-stuff/README.md

 zOMG it's Terraform stuff!

+## Status

+This repo is in the process of being replaced by [terraform-config](https://github.com/travis-infrastructure/terraform-config).

+## What is this?

 There are some significant parts of what go into a successful `terraform apply` that *do not* live in this repository.
 Inspection of the [`Makefile`](./Makefile) will show that files in `./cloud-init` expected by the